ajberkley/cl-binary-store/README.md

 ## TODO

 - [ ] add restarts to handle missing packages during symbol restore (create-package / rehome / discard)
-- [ ] detect class and structure change on restore (just on the struct-info restore)
 - [ ] support store/restore from raw memory (mmap, sap, etc) and reduced copying in this case
 - [ ] Parallel store and restore ... restore is easy but store is near impossible
 - [ ] Separate EQ and EQL reference tables.
 Support no reference table as an option for speed.